nuodb/nuodb-helm-charts/docs/HowToCertificatesRotation.md

 #### Using HashiCorp Vault

 HashiCorp uses sidecar containers to inject keys into another container.
-It automatically updates secret values stored in Vault KV store to match the files in the volume mounted inside the container.
+It automatically updates secret values stored in the Vault KV store to match the files in the volume mounted inside the container.
-This means that it is enough to update the keystore, truststore and client PEM in HashiCorp Vault.
+This means that it is enough to update the keystore, client PEM and CA certificate in HashiCorp Vault.

 Ensure that the keystore has the same password (as specified by `admin.tlsKeyStore.password` Helm option) so that the APs can reload the keystore without having to be reconfigured and restarted.